-I purchased and shot 13 (and counting) of the Best 35mm Film stocks in the same camera and published the images to help you pick the best film for you.
+I’ve tested 13 (and counting) of the best 35mm film stocks using the same camera, capturing and sharing the results to guide you in selecting the ideal film for your needs.

 Note: This is an ongoing list.
 As time progresses and I come across different types of film, I will shoot them around the same area and add them to the list below.
 If you have a request for a certain type of film please leave it in the comments below and I will do my best to add it asap.